Sobhangh/IDP-Z3/docs/zettlr/IEP 03 enumeration.md

     - [ ] remove dead code in constructedFrom
 - [ ] allow range enumeration in theory/structure

-problem with rule.interpret(problem):
+problem with sum:
-* just repeating it in theory annotate makes it run in 14 sec
-* need to avoid recursivity in Rule.interpret()
+* sum is properly updated in constraints, but not in assignments !
+Because assignment translate takes the original !

 ## Binary quantifications
 - [ ] update syntax of quantification over type